UNIVERSITY OF THE PHILIPPINES (UP) PRIVACY NOTICE FOR STUDENTS

-You have the right to access personal information being processed by UP about you.
-You may access your personal information, for instance, through UP's information systems such as SAIS or CRS or request documents from relevant offices, e.g. the University Registrar or your College Secretary.
-In order for UP to see to it that your personal information is disclosed only to you, these offices will require the presentation of your UP ID or other documents that will enable UP to verify and confirm your identity.
-In case you process or request documents through a representative, in order to protect your privacy, UP requires you to provide a letter of authorization specifying the purpose for the request of documents or the processing of information and your UP ID or other valid government-issued ID (GIID) as well as the valid GIID of your representative.
+You have the right to access personal and sensitive personal information being processed by UP about you.
+You may access your personal and sensitive personal information, for instance, through UP's information systems such as SAIS or CRS or request documents from relevant offices (e.g. the University Registrar or your College Secretary).
+In order for UP to see to it that your personal and sensitive personal information are disclosed only to you, these offices will require the presentation of your UP ID or other documents that will enable UP to verify your identity.
+In case you process or request documents through a representative, in order to protect your privacy, UP requires you to provide a letter of authorization specifying the purpose for the request of documents or the processing of information, and your UP ID or other valid government-issued ID (GIID), as well as the valid GIID of your representative.

 As mentioned above, UP requires you to provide correct information.
 In the event that your information needs to be updated please follow the instructions found in the relevant website, or kindly get in touch with the proper University office(s).
 Please note that the correction of grades is subject to University rules and procedures.